-7. To test the oven, plug it into the proper electrical outlet.
-Put about one cup (250 mL) of cold water in a glass container in the oven.
+8. To test the oven, plug the oven into the proper electrical outlet and put about one cup (250 mL) of cold water in a glass container in the oven.
 Close the door.
 Make sure it latches.
-Follow the directions on page 12 to set the oven to COOK for 2 minutes.
+Follow the directions on page 6 to set the oven to COOK for 2 minutes.
 When the time is up, the water should be heated.

-This microwave oven is designed for use in the household only and must not be used for commercial purposes.
+9. This microwave oven is designed for use in the household only any must not be used for commercial purposes.

-Do not remove the door, control panel or cabinet at any time.
-The unit is equipped with high voltage and should not be serviced unless by an authorized WhirlpoolsTM service technician.
+DO NOT remove the door, control panel, or cabinet at any time.
+The unit is equipped with high voltage and should not be serviced unless by an authorized Whirlpoolse service technician.

-- SAVE THESE INSTRUCTIONS -
+-SAVE THESE INSTRUCTIONS-